dnet-team/dnet-basic-aggregator/README.md

-# D-Net Software Toolikt v.1.3.0
+# D-Net Software Toolikt

+#Changes
+- Authorization no more supported.
+Suggested https and http authenitcation.
+- Brand new workflow manager: less profiles + support for subworkflow
+- New workflow UI

 This is a minimal instance of the D-Net software toolkit, a software framework for the realization of aggregative data infrastructures.

 Official Web Site: http://www.d-net.research-infrastructures.eu/

-Source code available at: http://svn-public.driver.research-infrastructures.eu/driver/dnet45/modules/

 Need support?
 Contact us via email at: dnet-team@isti.cnr.it